-Walkers Crossing Public Access Route (PAR) WD This track may be closed due to sand drifts or flooding.
-Check road conditions before you travel in this area.
-(A) Birdsville This well-known town and pub is famous in the outback.
+WALKERS CROSSING PUBLIC ACCESS ROUTE (PAR) 4WD This track may be closed due to sand drifts or flooding.

+13 BIRDSVILLE The town with a well known name and well known pub in the outback.
 When Matthew Flynn established a depot there to supply surveyors working in the Simpson Desert and local pastoralists the settlement was called Diamantina Crossing.
 In the 1890s it became a major service centre for the pastoral industry with a population of about 270 and was renamed Birdsville.

-Gibber country is home to the delightful crimson and orange chats.
+GIBBER COUNTRY is home to the delightful crimson and orange chats.
 You might see small flocks of them darting over the low bluebush and saltbush.

-Kowari, Ampurta These dynamic little animals belong to the Dasyurids, a family of carnivorous marsupials that includes the larger Tasmanian Devil and Quoll.
+KOWARI, AMPURTA These dynamic little animals belong to the Dasyurids, a family of carnivorous marsupials that includes the larger Tasmanian Devil and Quoll.
 Although only about the size of a guinea pig Ampurtas are ferocious carnivores, eating just about anything that moves.
 This includes insects, spiders, scorpions, mice and other small mammals, geckoes, skinks, dragons, even small birds if they can catch them!
 Look out for them in your headlights at night when they come out to feed, after spending the day in their burrows.
 Or, if you take a stroll on Cowarie Station, you may see Ampurta tracks on the dunes.
-Gibber pavement Gibbers are fragments of the original duricrust, a layer of silica formed by the deposition of silica, iron oxide or calcium carbonate that capped these plains some 65 million years ago.
+GIBBER PAVEMENT Gibbers are fragments of the original duricrust, a layer of silica formed by the deposition of silica, iron oxide or calcium carbonate that capped these plains some 65 million years ago.
 Fine abrasive material has swept past wearing them down and rounding them off during wind and rain scour.
 Today they remain as surface lag protecting underlying soils from water and wind erosion.
 You need to get out and pick up a few to appreciate their smoothness and the intensity and range of their wonderful colours.
-Dead Finish This extremely slow growing spiny tree, which is common along the track, has one of the hardest of Australian native timbers, after the endangered Waddy Tree and the Red Mulga (Mineritchie) found further east.
+DEAD FINISH This extremely slow growing spiny tree, which is common along the track, has one of the hardest of Australian native timbers, after the endangered Waddy Tree and the Red Mulga (or Mineritchie) found further east.
 Its dense prickly branches provide excellent refuge for small birds such as nesting Zebra Finches.
 One Dead Finish bush might host up to 20 separate Zebra Finch nests.
 Except in extremely dry times stock generally stay away from the spiny foliage, whereas camels are not so choosy.
 The seeds were ground and eaten by Aboriginal people who also used its colourful timber for artifacts.
-Why is the Simpson Desert so red... yet the dunes closer to Kati Thanda-Lake Eyre National Park are white?
+WHY IS THE SIMPSON DESERT SO RED... yet the dunes closer to Kati Thanda-Lake Eyre National Park are white?
 Dunes vary in colour from brilliant white to brick red with many variations in between.
 The lighter shades are found closer to the source areas of the sand.
 Dunes a long way from the primary sources of quartz sand and sediment, are deep orange to dark red in colour.

-THE STRZELECKI TRACK 1 Lyndhurst Travelling north this is the first stop before the long run into Innamincka along the Strzelecki Track.
+THE STRZELECKI TRACK 1 LYNDHURST if you are travelling north this is the first stop before the long run into Innamincka along the Strzelecki Track.
 Fill up your fuel tanks.